 Defining a clinical care delivery spectrum helps your hospital be intentional about the patients you admit and transfer.
 This is crucial for several reasons:

-- Rural hospital closures continue to climb: Continuing to support inpatient utilization is an important factor to mitigate the risk of closure and other challenges, such as staffing recruitment, hiring, and retention.
+Rural and community hospital closures continue to climb: Continuing to support inpatient utilization is an important factor in mitigating the risk of closure and other challenges, such as staffing recruitment, hiring, and retention.

 Key Metrics for Improvement